learn-co-students/dsc-mod-2-lab-online-ds-pt-041519/README.md

 ## Project Architecture

 Unlike previous labs, this lab is more open-ended, and will require you to make design decisions and plan out your strategy for building a system with this many working parts.
-However, **_using Object-Oriented Programming is a requirement for this project--you must create at least 2 separate, well structured classes in your solution!_** Although it may seem easier to "just start coding", this is a classic beginner's mistake.
+However, **_using Object-Oriented Programming is a requirement for this project--you must create at least 2 separate, well-structured classes in your solution!_** Although it may seem easier to "just start coding", this is a classic beginner's mistake.
 Instead, think about separating out the different functionalities you'll need to reach your goal, and then build classes to handle each.
-For instance, at minimum, you'll need to:
+For instance, at a minimum, you'll need to:

 * Query the SQL database
 * Calculate summary statistics
 * Get the weather data from the DarkSky API
 * Load the data into MongoDB

-We **_strongly recommend_** you consider creating separate classes for handling at least some of these of these tasks.
+We **_strongly recommend_** you consider creating separate classes for handling at least some of these tasks.
 Be sure to plan the inputs, outputs, and methods for each class before you begin coding!

 **_NOTE:_** We have provided some empty classes below.
 You are welcome to delete them and use a different architecture for this project if you so choose.
-You do not have to use each of them, they are just there to give you an idea of what you could sorts of classes you may want to consider using.
+You do not have to use each of them, they are just there to give you an idea of what sorts of classes you may want to consider using.

 ### Rapid Prototyping and Refactoring